Mount Aloysius College

-Mount Aloysius College is a private, Catholic, liberal-arts college in Cresson, Pennsylvania, United States.
+Mount Aloysius College is a private Catholic liberal-arts college in Cresson Township, Pennsylvania, United States.
 It was founded in 1853 and is conducted under the tradition of the Sisters of Mercy.
-The college is located on a 193-acre campus in the Allegheny Mountains.
+The college is located on a 193 acre campus in the Allegheny Mountains.

 History

 Mount Aloysius College was founded in 1853 by a small community of sisters from the Sisters of Mercy.
 During that time, "St. Aloysius Academy" was constructed in a tinner's shop in Loretto, PA.
 In 1897, the academy moved to its present location in Cresson.
 Through an initiative of Sister Mary de Sales Farley, R.S.M., the academy became "Mount Aloysius Junior College" in 1939.
 Then, in 1991, the college expanded and amended its charter to allow the conferment of bachelor's degrees; this change resulted in the school adopting its current name, "Mount Aloysius College."
 In 2000, the college's charter was amended again to include master's degrees.